IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Compressed Files
 ----------------

 Compressed files in zip format are unpacked automatically.
-If it fails to unpack, for whatever reason, it will upload as is.
-If the number of files inside are more than a set limit (1,000 by default, configurable by the Administrator), you will get an error message and the zip file will uploads as is.
+If a .zip file fails to unpack for whatever reason, it will upload as is.
+If the number of files inside are more than a set limit (1,000 by default, configurable by the Administrator), you will get an error message and the .zip file will upload as is.

-.. note:: If the uploaded zip file contains sub-folders, the names of the folders will be preserved as the ``DirectoryLabel`` attributes in the ``FileMetadata`` objects of the corresponding individual datafiles.
-These labels are displayed in the file metadata as the File Path, and is used to restore the folder structure in multi-file, zipped download bundles (see :doc:`/api/dataaccess` for more information).
+If the uploaded .zip file contains a folder structure, Dataverse will keep track of this structure.
+A file's location within this folder structure is displayed in the file metadata as the File Path.
+When you download the contents of the dataset, this folder structure will be preserved and files will appear in their original locations.

-Support for unpacking tar files will be added when this ticket is closed: https://github.com/IQSS/dataverse/issues/2195.
+.. note:: If you upload multiple .zip files to one dataset, any subdirectories that are identical across multiple .zips will be merged together when the user downloads the full dataset.

 Other File Types
 ----------------